LameesAlfarraj/Lamees-ALfarraj-ML/lab4/README.md

-In this Lab, I completed the 5 tasks using the titanic dataset from kaggle (which is uploaded in this file).
+In this Lab, I completed the 5 tasks using the titanic dataset from kaggle (which is uploaded in this file, the program could ask you to upload it mid execution).
 I used google collab due to having a technical problem with Anaconda Jupyter Notebook.
+In terms of the missing values, the missing values that were found in Age were filled using the median due to skewness and outliers.
+The Cabin column was dropped due to excessive missing values.